tensorflow/tensorflow/tensorflow/g3doc/api_docs/python/state_ops.md

 You usually do not need to call this method as all ops that need the value of the variable call it automatically through a `convert_to_tensor()` call.

-Returns an `Output` which holds the value of the variable.
+Returns a `Tensor` which holds the value of the variable.
 You can not assign a new value to this tensor as it is not a reference to the variable.
 See [`ref()`](#Variable.ref) if you want to get a reference to the variable.